 The byte is the fundamental unit of storage.
-Each byte has 8 bits.
-Each byte has a unique address.
+Each byte has 8 bits, and is stored at a unique address.
 A memory location is a sequence of one or more bytes of the exact size required to hold a scalar type.
 Multiple threads can access separate memory locations without interference.

 Memory locations come in three groups:

 - Thread-local memory locations are accessible from only one thread at a time.

-- Immutable memory locations cannot be written to during its lifetime.
+- Immutable memory locations cannot be written to during their lifetime.
 Immutable memory locations can be read from by multiple threads without synchronization.

 - Shared memory locations are accessible from multiple threads.

 Execution of a single thread on thread local and immutable memory locations is sequentially consistent.
 This means the result of the operations is the same as if they were executed in the same order that the operations appear in the program.

 A memory location can be transferred from thread-local to immutable or shared if there is only one reference to the location.

 A memory location can be transferred from shared to immutable or thread-local if there is only one reference to the location.

 A memory location can be temporarily transferred from shared to local if synchronization is used to prevent any other threads from accessing the memory location during the operation.

 An object is created when one of the following is executed: